iqra63/Exploring_the_Microbial_COSMOS_III_2026_MAGstoPathogenGenomics/README.md

-# Metagenomics to Pathogen Genomics Workshop
+# Exploring the Microbial COSMOS III
 ### From a single-end mock sample to quality-checked, taxonomically classified MAGs — using Galaxy

 This tutorial walks through a complete metagenomic binning pipeline in [Galaxy](https://usegalaxy.eu/), starting from a **single-end** mock/demo sample, through quality control, taxonomic profiling, assembly, binning, refinement, quality assessment, and taxonomic classification of the final MAGs.